shubh186/JainFoodApp/README.md

 ### Cloning the project

-Go the project page and copy the HTTPS URL.
+Go the project page, find the clone button and copy the HTTPS URL.
 Then run the following command:

 ```
 git clone HTTPS-URL